EndPointCorp/end-point-blog/2022/04/quartz-scheduler-as-a-service.md

         jobList = new ArrayList<JobDetail>();

-        // get all KPIs and create their jobs CreateJobs();
+        // Get all KPIs and create their jobs CreateJobs();

-        // get the list of currently scheduled kpi jobs try {
+        // Get the list of currently scheduled KPI jobs try {
             for (String groupName : kpiScheduler.getJobGroupNames()) {
                 for (JobKey jk : kpiScheduler.getJobKeys(GroupMatcher.jobGroupEquals(groupName))) {